rust-lang/book/src/ch10-00-generics.md

 # Generic Types, Traits, and Lifetimes

-Every programming language has tools to deal effectively with duplication of code; in Rust, one of those tools is *generics*.
+Every programming language has tools to deal effectively with duplication of concepts; in Rust, one of those tools is *generics*.
 Generics are abstract stand-ins for concrete types or other properties.
 We can express properties of generics, such as their behavior or how they relate to other generics, without needing to know when we're writing and compiling the code what will actually be